deco-sites/starting/docs/getting-started/creating-a-new-page/en.md

 ## Variants

-Beside A/B testing, which randomizes which users see the new content, it's possible to segment and personalize content in deco.cx using other factors like user's location, device and more.
+Besides A/B testing, which randomizes which users see the new content, it's possible to segment and personalize content in deco.cx using other factors like user's location, device and more.
 Read more about Variants [here](/docs/en/getting-started/variants).